What Is Glass Fiber Reinforced Gypsum?

 - Which of the Following Best Explains Why Buildings Tip During Earthquakes?

 GFRG panels can also be used as filling partition walls in single and multi-story buildings.
 The cavities of the GFRG panels can be filled properly.

 These panels are used as partition walls, while these panels can also be used for cladding in industrial buildings or sports facilities.
 Likewise, they can be used as composite walls or security walls.

 Disadvantages of The GFRG Panel

-- During the construction process, more space is required for the crane to move.
+- One of the gfrg panels disadvantages is that during the construction process, more space is required for the crane to move.